 Course Outline

-The syllabus includes training objectives, details of modules and learning hours, plus a recommended reading list:
+The syllabus includes training objectives, module details, learning hours, and a recommended reading list:

 Summary outline:

-1. The Concepts and Framework of Information Risk Management
+1. Concepts and Framework of Information Risk Management

 - The necessity for information risk management within the lifecycle of information